What is a Chargeback on a Credit Card and What are the Long-Term Ramifications?

 Legitimate cases of fraud, where a criminal has gained access to your personal information, is another valid reason for a chargeback.

 However, in both these situations, there are advantages to not filing a chargeback, even if it is warranted.
+The chargeback cycle can be very time consuming.
+Additionally, it could take several months for a refund to be awarded.

 If the merchant makes it impossible to request a traditional refund, there is another option besides a chargeback.
 You can contact eConsumerServices, a mediation firm that will secure a refund on your behalf.